-We also examine the following information to see if the rate change is reasonable in relation to the plan's benefits:
+To see if the rate change is reasonable in relation to the plan's benefits, we also examine:

-- The rates, claims and administrative costs are consistent with what the company reported in its financial statement.
+- The rates, claims and administrative costs to ensure they're consistent with what the company reported in its financial statement.

 - How much profit the company expects to make; this is generally called "contribution to surplus" or "projected profit."
 Whether this amount is considered reasonable depends on the company's current level of surplus, as well as the type of business.